fdebijl/EmojiBuilder/README.md

 ## Roadmap:

-Currently very much in beta, but the follow functionality should be added in short order:
+EmojiBuilder is currently very much in beta, check out the [roadmap project](https://github.com/Fdebijl/EmojiBuilder/projects/1) for all the function that should be implemented shortly.
+If you think something is missing, put in an issue above!
-- Save as PNG
-- Multiple emoji
-- Layer order (reorder z-index of paths)
-- Selection of paths
-- Deletion of paths

-Also see the roadmap project: https://github.com/Fdebijl/EmojiBuilder/projects/1

 ## Contributing: